 Group therapy: In addition to individual sessions, patients of Cape Cod Comprehensive Treatment Centers are able to take part in group therapy sessions.
 Group sessions are designed to provide a safe atmosphere where patients are able to work alongside other individuals who are also receiving treatment at our centers.
 By working with their peers under the guidance of an expert counselor, patients are able to receive and provide one another with the support and encouragement that are required in order to move forward in treatment.
 All group sessions promote honest and open communication in a structured and informative environment.

-Why Consider Treatment at Cape Cod Comprehensive Treatment Centers
+Why Consider Cape Cod Comprehensive Treatment Centers for Fentanyl Abuse

 The abuse of fentanyl can result in a variety of detrimental consequences that can affect an individual’s physical and mental wellbeing.
 The abuse of this medication can result in depression of the immune system, significant gastrointestinal problems, and overpowering feelings of relaxation which can impair an individual’s ability to properly function.
 Fentanyl abuse can cause an individual’s personality to change which can result in an inability to meet obligations in the workplace, and many quickly find themselves faced with unemployment and increasing financial struggles due to a lack of income.
 Additionally, some individuals find that once stable relationships with family and friends begin to fall apart.
 Dramatic changes in mood are common among users of fentanyl as are increased levels of paranoia, the onset of hallucinations, and delusional thoughts.
 Thankfully, help is available.